playit-cloud/support-docs/content/proxy-protocol-velocity.md

 > The Proxy Protocol provides a way for your server to receive your client's true IP.
 {.green}

-## Enable The Proxy Protocol on your PaperMC Server
+## Enable The Proxy Protocol on your Velocity Server

 <!--start-summary-->